Dumham History, Family Crest & Coats of Arms

 Early History of the Dumham family

 This web page shows only a small excerpt of our Dumham research.
-Another 305 words (22 lines of text) covering the years 1190, 1332, 1511, 1577, 1561 and 1577 are included under the topic Early Dumham History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1190, 1332, 1511, 1577, 1561, 1577, 1579, 1634, 1561, 1585 and 1652 are included under the topic Early Dumham History in all our PDF Extended History products and printed products wherever possible.

 Dumham Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Dumham are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Dumham include: Dunham, Dunnam, Downham, Dounham, Downnam and others.